RohithPai07/KWGT-Music-Player/README.md

 3) MusicPlayer_0200: A Vertical More Of A Square Music Player With Album Name, Album Cover, Album Artist, Circular Progress Bar And All The Basic Music Actions (Play, Pause, Previous Song, Next Song)

 ![MusicPlayer_0200 kwgt](https://github.com/RohithPai07/KWGT-Widgets/assets/152018343/c9da3830-bfa5-4b4a-9b9b-68ba8d9fc319)

+*All the images shown are for illustration purposes only.